Shopify website builder review – all-around eCommerce star

 Getting started with Shopify website builder

-Then, I was asked a very simple list of questions that would be used to tailor Shopify experience to my requirements.
+Then, I was asked a simple set of questions used to tailor the overall Shopify experience to my requirements.

 Then, a bit of personal information, and just like that – I was already in the Shopify dashboard.

 Visually, this is as simple as it gets.
-The questions about my experience and goals?
-They're now reflected in the start menu right at the center.
+The questions about my experience and goals are now reflected in the start menu right at the center.

 Get comfortable in this menu.
 After all, this is where you'll get to add products and build a website.